thhaorg/thhaorg.github.io/README.md

 enforce https setting in github settings

 # 7/17
-Changed the domain name management to namecheap
+Changed the domain name management to namecheap, https://ap.www.namecheap.com/

+thha.org
-* Expires in July 2017
+* Expires July 21 2018
-* Email forwarding
+* my gmail account is the account owner
+* Email forwarding: for board: is me and the rest of the people on the board

 Name Servers
 DNS1.REGISTRAR-SERVERS.COM